SeaSlug10/Fritter/README.md

 - `403` if the user is not logged in

-#### `GET /api/freets?userId=user` - Get feed of posts for user
+#### `GET /api/freets?friendsOf=user` - Get feed of posts for user

 **Returns**

-- An array of freets comprising the feed for the user
+- An array of freets comprising the posts fromt the user's friends

 **Throws**